 SHORTLISTING & FINALIST SELECTION (JAN 25 – FEB 8, 2019)

-The Economy League and Billy Penn will review applications and shortlist select applicants for 30-minute in-person interviews in Center City Philadelphia on February 1, 2019.
-Shortlisted teams will be notified during the week of January 28, 2019.
-Following interviews, the Economy League and Billy Penn will select up to six teams as Full City Finalists and invite them to advance through the Challenge.
-Finalist teams will be notified during the week of February 4, 2019.
+The Economy League and Billy Penn reviewed applications and shortlisted select applicants for 30-minute in-person interviews in Center City Philadelphia on February 1, 2019.
+Shortlisted teams were notified during the week of January 28, 2019.
+Following interviews, the Economy League and Billy Penn selected up to six teams as Full City Finalists and invited them to advance through the Challenge.

 FULL CITY RAPID INCUBATOR WORKSHOP (FEB 12, 2019)

-Full City Finalists will participate in a rapid incubator workshop on February 12, 2019 where expert advisors from the Economy League network will coach teams on their pilot plans and their pitches.
-Finalists will also get support to create a GoFundMe page to share their idea and solicit donations.
-Billy Penn will provide coverage of the workshop and GoFundMe pages.
-Following the workshop, finalists will be encouraged to promote their ideas on GoFundMe.
+Full City Finalists participated in a rapid incubator workshop on February 12, 2019 where expert advisors from the Economy League network coached teams on their pilot plans and their pitches.
+Finalists also received support to create a GoFundMe page to share their idea and solicit donations.
+Billy Penn provided coverage of the workshop and GoFundMe pages.

 FULL CITY MAIN EVENT (FEB 19, 2019)

-Finalists will pitch their ideas at a public event on Tuesday, February 19, 2019 at Green Soul, 1410 Mt Vernon St., Philadelphia.
-A panel of expert judges will select a grand prize winner to receive $5,000 to support implementation of a pilot of their concept.
-A People’s Choice Award prize of up to $2,500 will also be given to the team that raises the most money via GoFundMe.
+Finalists pitched their ideas at a public event on Tuesday, February 19, 2019 at Green Soul, 1410 Mt Vernon St., Philadelphia.
+A panel of expert judges selected a grand prize winner to receive $5,000 to support implementation of a pilot of their concept.
+A People’s Choice Award prize of $2,500 was given to the team that raised the most money via GoFundMe.

 MEET THE FULL CITY JUDGES